-Christmas is a time to enjoy cozy lights, sweets, and Dutch “gezelligheid” – a wonderful word without pure translation, but roughly ‘nice/comfy/friendly/cozy- ness.’
+Christmas is a time to enjoy cozy lights, sweet treats, and Dutch gezelligheid – a wonderful word without pure translation, but roughly: nice/comfy/friendly/cozy- ness.

-Some think of “baby Jesus,” others of making everything “just right”, and still others wish to fast forward through the season.
-Holidays can be painful for some who’ve suffered so much, and I want to share a verse I’ve never heard at Christmastime which may give hope, especially to the oppressed.
-Or maybe just more perspective beyond the baby in a manger…
+Some think of “baby Jesus,” or making everything just right, and still others wish to fast forward through the season.
+Holidays can be painful for some so I want to share a verse I’ve never heard at Christmastime which may give hope, especially to any who’ve ever been oppressed.
+Or maybe it gives more perspective beyond the baby in a manger.

 But first, a question: Was God’s anger wiped when Jesus went to the cross?
 Did it really change a smoking volcano (Exodus 19:18) into a peaceful mountain?
 Is that even possible if God is the same ‘yesterday, today and forever’?
-Or maybe the cross was about getting our names on a guest list.
-The guest list.
+Or maybe the cross was about getting our names on a guest list (the guest list).

-A Torch gives light and provides comfort and guidance in the dark.
-Jesus said he was the Light of the World and shared that designation with all of us.
-(Matthew.
+A Torch gives light and can provide comfort and guidance in the dark.
+Jesus said he was the Light of the World and shared that designation with us (Matthew.
 5:14).
 But an Oven??
-That’s frightful by any stretch, yet God likens *himself to this on multiple occasions: metaphorically, “the crucible is for silver and the furnace for gold, but the Lord tests the heart” (Proverbs 17:3), and matter-of-factly, e.g. God is a “consuming fire.”
+That’s frightful by any stretch, yet God likens *himself to this on multiple occasions: metaphorically e.g. “the crucible is for silver and the furnace for gold, but the Lord tests the heart” (Proverbs 17:3), and matter-of-factly, e.g. “God is a “consuming fire” (various).

 God does give a damn.

-So we glimpse God’s Identity and our own–the power to bring/speak/give light and love to eachother, and hearts that grieve and burn upon witnessing oppression, suffering, injustice.
+So in these symbols we glimpse God’s Identity and our own: the power to bring/speak/give light and love to eachother, and hearts that grieve and burn upon witnessing oppression, suffering, injustice.

-At Christmas some ponder the humility of the baby in the manger, or marvel at the love of a man on a cross, but I’m thinking about the torch and oven–Light against the dark, and Hope that all will be made well.
-And until that prophecy/promise is fulfilled, we keep helping and looking out for one another, especially the vulnerable among us.
+At Christmas some ponder the humility of the baby in the manger, or marvel at the love of a man on a cross, but I’m thinking about the torch and oven–Light against the dark and Hope that all will be made well.
+And until that prophecy/promise is fulfilled, we keep helping and looking out for one another, especially the vulnerable.
 After all, that’s what God was always about (Matthew 25:40, John 21:15), right?

 *I use He and His as simple pronouns for God, but fully recognize God with male and female “identity” for lack of a better word, as demonstrated throughout the bible and most blatantly throughout the human race.
 Transgender God post here.